(Redirected from Marlins Park)

 - Right field: 335 feet

-Marlins Park is the ballpark used by the Miami Marlins beginning in 2012.
+LoanDepot Park is the ballpark used by the Miami Marlins beginning in 2012.
+It was known as Marlins Park for its first 9 seasons, from 2012 to 2020, before the team struck a deal to sell naming rights to a California-based loans provider just before the start of the 2021 season.
 Located in downtown Miami, FL's "Little Havana" neighborhood, on the site once occupied by the Orange Bowl, it replaced Dolphin Stadium, used by the team since its creation in the expansion of 1993.
-Because the city of Miami invested a significant amount of public funds in the baseball-only stadium, it insisted that the team change its name to reflect that of the city.
+Because the city of Miami invested a significant amount of public funds in the baseball-only stadium, it insisted that the then Florida Marlins change their name to reflect that of the city.
 It was thus with a new name and logo that the Marlins began play in their new facility.

 The first major league game played at Marlins Park was an exhibition game between the Marlins and the New York Yankees on April 1st.
 Tickets went on sale on February 18th and sold out within 4 hours.
 There were also a pair of spring training games played between the Marlins and local college teams put on to test the park's new facilities with limited crowds on hand; the first of these was against the University of Miami on March 6th.
 The first regular season game was the April 4th Opening Day game against the World Champion St. Louis Cardinals, also serving as the National League's official season opener.
 The Cardinals won that game, 4-1.